David Alexandre Winter: Career

-In total David-Alexandre Winter sold well over 26 million records over his 10-year career in France and the rest of Europe, and performed on the most prestigious stages in all of Europe: The Bolchoi Theater in Moscow, the Royal Command Performance for Queen Elizabeth of England at the Royal Albert Hall in London, as well as the Gala of the Red Cross for Prince Raineer and Grace Kelly in Monte Carlo.
+In total David-Alexandre Winter sold well over 26 million records over his 10-year career in France and the rest of Europe, and performed on the most prestigious stages in all of Europe: The Bolchoi Theater in Moscow, the Royal Command Performance for Queen Elizabeth of England at the Royal Albert Hall in London, as well as the Gala of the Red Cross for Prince Rainier and Grace Kelly in Monte Carlo.

 In 1980, Winter moved to the United States.
-He recorded and produced an album with the Canadian independent company Isba Records and released a single entitled "L'Étoile du Berger".
+He recorded and produced an album for the Canadian independent company Isba Records and released a single entitled "L'Étoile du Berger".

-In 2010, Winter returned to the stage in France for a revival tour with "Age Tendre & Têtes de Bois", which tour played for 55 sold-out venues with over 550,000 people seeing him in concert.
+In 2010, Winter returned to the stage in France for a revival tour with "Age Tendre & Têtes de Bois", which tour played for 55 sold-out venues with well over 550,000 people seeing him in concert.
 In 2014, Winter recorded a studio album Winter Country in Nashville, Tennessee.

 Private life

+He was first married in 1964 in Amsterdam and had a daughter called Debby.

-Winter was married to French fashion model Catherine Fefeu in the early 1970s.
+Then Winter lived together with French fashion model Catherine Fefeu in the early 1970s.
 They had two children, Ophélie Winter (born 1974) and Michael Winter.
 Ophélie became a model, actress and pop singer in her own right, producing four albums between 1996 and 2009.
-David and Catherine's marriage ended in divorce in 1976.
+Michael, her brother wrote and produced the songs that made her famous.
+David and Catherine went their separate ways in 1974.